elastic/apm-agent-dotnet/README.md

   * `Elastic.Apm.AspNetFullFramework`: Auto-instrumentation for ASP.NET (classic).
   * `Elastic.Apm.EntityFramework6`: Auto-instrumentation for Entity Framework 6.
   * `Elastic.Apm.SqlClient`: Auto-instrumentation for `System.Data.SqlClient` and `Microsoft.Data.SqlClient`.
-* test: This folder contains test projects.
+* `test`: This folder contains test projects.
 Typically each project from the `src` folder has a corresponding test project.
   * `Elastic.Apm.Tests`: Tests the `Elastic.Apm` project.
   * `Elastic.Apm.AspNetCore.Tests`: Tests the `Elastic.Apm.AspNetCore` project.
   * `Elastic.Apm.AspNetFullFramework.Tests`: Tests the `Elastic.Apm.AspNetFullFramework` project.
   * `Elastic.Apm.Tests.MockApmServer`: Implementation of APM Server mock used for agent-as-component tests (for example in `Elastic.Apm.AspNetFullFramework.Tests`).
-* docs: This folder contains the official documentation.
+* `docs`: This folder contains the official documentation.
-* sample: Sample applications that are monitored by the APM .NET Agent.
+* `sample`: Sample applications that are monitored by the APM .NET Agent.
 These are also very useful for development: you can start one of these applications and debug the agent through them.
-* .ci: This folder contains all the scripts used to build, test and release the agent within the CI.
+* `.ci`: This folder contains all the scripts used to build, test and release the agent within the CI.

 ## License

-Elastic APM .Net Agent is licensed under Apache License, Version 2.0.
+Elastic APM .NET Agent is licensed under Apache License, Version 2.0.

 [ElasticApm-nuget-url]:https://www.nuget.org/packages/Elastic.Apm/
 [ElasticApm-image]: